trezor/trezor-suite/packages/transport/packages/transport/trezor-link/trezor-link/README.md

 Trezor-link
 ====

+*DO NOT USE THIS YET - IT IS STILL IN DEVELOPMENT AND THE API IS CHANGING RAPIDLY*

 A library for communication with TREZOR via various means.

 Trezor-link only works on a "low level"; it only sends messages to TREZOR and receives messages back, and parses them from and to JSON.